Elizabeth Trick, M.A., Executive Director

 Dr. Joy moved to Texas in September of last year with her husband, David.
 They share their home with two kitties, one puppy, and a lovely new baby girl, whose name is Ruth.

-Melissa Houser, President
+Melissa Houser, Director

 Melissa Houser joined the Special Pals Board of Directors in October 2013.
 A long-time supporter of animal rescue organizations, Melissa is excited to work directly with Special Pals to help bring awareness to the community of all of the wonderful things Special Pals does for homeless, abandoned and neglected animals.